CalabreseLab/hmseekr/README.md

 #### merge the bedfiles

-to merge the bedfiles, we firstly need to concatenate both bedfiles into one file
+To merge the bedfiles, we firstly need to concatenate both bedfiles into one file
 ```
 cat chr16_queryA_4_viterbi.bed Rev_chr16_queryA_4_viterbi.bed > Comb_chr16_queryA_4_viterbi.bed
 ```

-before merging, it is always good to sort the bedfiles
+Before merging, it is always good to sort the bedfiles
 ```
 sort -k1,1 -k2,2n Comb_chr16_queryA_4_viterbi.bed > Comb_chr16_queryA_4_viterbi_sorted.bed
 ```

-merge the bedfiles. here we decide to take the mean score (5th column, normalized LLR) of the overlapping regions as the new score for the merged region.
+Merge the bedfiles. here we decide to take the mean score (5th column, normalized LLR) of the overlapping regions as the new score for the merged region.
 If this operation needs to be changed, please refer to the [merge](https://bedtools.readthedocs.io/en/latest/content/tools/merge.html) function website.

 ```
 # load the module if working on HPC